Rapibus corridor extension to Lorrain

 Inaugurated in 2013, the Rapibus corridor changed the face of Gatineau and the day-to-day lives of public transit users.
 At this point, taking the car, unlike taking the bus, is becoming increasingly time-consuming, which year after year enhances the benefits of the Rapibus corridor.
 By 2031, the population in the eastern part of Gatineau is expected to grow by 30%.
 This increase will further congest the roads and drive up the demand for public transportation.
 The benefits of the Rapibus bus rapid transit (BRT) system will become even more evident and appreciated over time.

-PHASE 1 of this project consists of a 12 km two-way exclusive bus corridor with 10 stations, two park and rides, and reserved lanes in the downtowns.
-As shown below, the current Rapibus links boulevard Labrosse and boulevard Alexandre-Taché.
+This important project consists of a 12 km two-way exclusive bus corridor with 10 stations, two park and rides, and reserved lanes in the downtowns.
+The current Rapibus links boulevard Labrosse and boulevard Alexandre-Taché.
+Extending the Rapibus corridor to Lorrain boulevard was part of the original plan, as shown below.

 Lorrain station: first infrastructure of the Rapibus' eastward extension

-The Lorrain station, located at 115 boulevard Lorrain, is the first of the infrastructures to see the light of day as part of the Rapibus' eastward extension.
+The Lorrain station, located at 115 boulevard Lorrain, was the first of the infrastructures to see the light of day as part of the Rapibus' eastward extension.

 - 219 parking spaces, of which six are reserved for people with reduced mobility, and four for expectant mothers;